2020PB/police-brutality/reports/Oregon.md

 ### Protestors fleeing tear gas are pepper-sprayed and struck when they ask police where they are supposed to go | June 2nd

 Protestors flee from tear gas and attempt to follow police dispersal order.
-As they turn a corner they are met by more officers.
+As they turn a corner, they are met by more officers.
 They ask these officers where to go, stating they just want to go home.

 The officers gesture with batons.
 One officer pepper-sprays a protestor.
 A second strikes the filmer with his baton.
 A third kicks a tear gas canister at protestors.